GayathriManoj2003/SimpliPhy/README.md

-# Physics Stimulations about various collisions
+# Physics Simulations about various collisions